saikumar7893/FlightBooking_MiniProject/README.md

 src/main/java/Utilities/ReadPropertyFile: provides a method (getProperty1) for reading a specified key's value from a configuration file (Config.properties).

+                       /Utility: This class contains the Functionality for the Screenshot when ever the user needs the reequirements like failure occurs or success.

 src/main/resources: It contains the Configuration Properties

 src/test/java/BookingFlight: Test class implementing scenarios.

+             /FlightLocations: Implementing the Test Case for the Invalid Locations

 pom.xml: It contains configuration information related to the project's build process, dependencies, plugins, and other settings.